We were all recruited by somebody into roofing sales…

 You just need reliable transportation.

-Today, I own a GMC crew cab, but I still occasionally sell roofs out of my Honda Accord just to show new guys that your vehicle doesn’t matter.
+I own a GMC crew cab, but in the past, I occasionally sold roofs out of my Honda Accord just to show the new salespeople that your vehicle doesn’t matter.

 It may make some small difference in the mind of your prospect, but that’s only if you allow it to be an issue.